Oakland leaders urge broad battle with Goldman Sachs

 The city of Detroit was able to renegotiate its swap agreements in 2009, but a drop in its credit rating could require the city to pay more fees on those swaps.

-Goldman ranks fifth for the first half of 2012 when it comes to underwriting municipal bonds, according to Thomson Reuters data.
-(Additional reporting by Tiziana Barghini and Lauren LaCapra; Editing by Jonathan Weber and David Gregorio)
+Goldman ranks fifth for the first half of 2012 as book runner of municipal bonds, according to Thomson Reuters data.